dalexsuam/Third_Semester_Notes/Obsidian/SensorSystems/Laboratory 5.md

 ![[Pasted image 20251122083500.png]]
 $$V_{REF_-}=V_{SSA}=GND$$
 $$V_{REF_+}=V_{DDA}=3.3V$$
 Like any ADC, ours has an **input voltage range**.
 On the Nucleo board, the full range is available: **0 to 3.3 V**.
-This is important, because when converting a digital value back to an analog voltage, we must remember that the ADC maps its 12-bit output across this **0–3.3 V range**.
+This is important, because when converting a digital value back to an analogue voltage, we must remember that the ADC maps its 12-bit output across this **0–3.3 V range**.

 ![[Pasted image 20251122084147.png|400]]

 Here’s a very short recap of the sample-and-hold circuit I’m going to show you.
 I think most of you are already familiar with it.
 A sample-and-hold circuit is not very complicated — it’s basically just a switch, a capacitor, and a resistor.
 In other words, it’s an RC circuit with a switch.

 During the **sample phase**, the switch is closed.
 This allows the input signal to reach the capacitor and charge it.
 The sample phase must be long enough for the capacitor to charge to (approximately) the input level.
 Why do I say this?
-Because in your projects — and even inside a microcontroller — the sampling time must be chosen so that the RC network has enough time to charge.
-Typically, this means the sampling interval should be around four to five times the RC time constant.
+Because in your projects — and even inside a microcontroller — the sampling time must be chosen so that the RC network has enough time to charge. ==Typically, this means the sampling interval should be around four to five times the RC time constant==.
 It doesn’t have to be exact, but it must be long enough; otherwise, the capacitor won’t fully charge (or discharge), and the ADC won’t receive the correct value.

 During the **hold phase**, the switch opens.
 Now only the capacitor remains in the circuit, holding the voltage it reached during sampling.
 The ADC then reads this stored voltage.
 As a result, the output signal won’t be smooth but will look like a staircase, because once digitized it is no longer a continuous analog signal.

-Finally, the duration of the hold phase depends on the architecture of the ADC.
-For example, if the ADC has many bits and needs more time to approximate the input voltage, then the hold phase must be long enough for it to complete the conversion.
+Finally,==the duration of the hold phase depends on the architecture of the ADC.
+For example, if the ADC has many bits and needs more time to approximate the input voltage, then the hold phase must be long enough for it to complete the conversion.==
 ## <span style="color:rgb(239, 179, 1)">SAR ADC</span>

 Now, in our board we specifically use a **successive approximation (SAR) ADC**.
 I think you are all familiar with this type of converter.
 How does it work?
 Essentially, it _guesses_ the value step by step.